arjunnarahari/EzoTechEcommerce/README.md

 9. Select payment method before placing order
 10. Place order

+Future Developments

+1. My Orders screen to show placed orders
+2. Add Address functionality to deliver the order to the address
+3. Add user, can have multiple users

 Modular approch followed
 It is heavily implemented by following standard clean architecture principle.
 Offline capability.